 If you crash the party, even if you crash it only in the sense that the host did not care whether you came in or not, you may not complain about your seating.
 You may also not allow others, greedy or vainglorious lawyers for example, to make claims on your behalf based on what a bad table you ended up sitting at.

 By the way, for those of you who don’t know, I am an immigrant.
 So is my wife and so are our two children.

 Also by the way, I like Mexicans and I don’t think illegal Mexican immigrants should be deported.
-I consider other radical options in an article […] in The Independent Review (co-authored with Sergey Nikoforov, another immigrant).
+I consider other radical options in an article in The Independent Review (pdf, and co-authored with Sergey Nikoforov, another immigrant).

 Historical note: I am well aware of the fact that there was a Mexican, Spanish-speaking population there when the US stole half of Mexico in the 19th century.
 Those people’s descendants are not immigrants at all.
 They just stayed home.
 By my count, assuming a rate of reproduction normal for their place and time, if the only Latinos in the US today were the descendants of those people, the total Latino population would be about one tenth what it is.